geexiee/COMP6080-Ass3/UIUX.md

 storyboard flow which was produced from a mockup.
 - Visual hierarchy implemented in the start game -> Game code is the largest text within the popup modal, with much space around it.
+- While players are playing the game, buttons change colour to indicate whether or not they have been selected